EmilJaffal/cif-site-analyzer/README.md

 There are 9 sites present for this structure type.
 Please select a maximum of five sites from the list below.
 Enter the numbers separated by a space. e.g. 1 3 4 6
+Enter 0 to plot all sites or enter the numbers corresponding to the selected sites

 No Site
 (1) 8a